roomit-xyz/docs.roomit.xyz/mainnet/selfchain/installation-node/up-and-running.md

 ---
-description: How to start running Nibiru
+description: How to start running Selfchain
 ---

 # Up And Running